 Additional Information:

-Corporal James Patrick Hurley left behind a wife and a son, about whom very little information was found.
-There was also very little definitive information found about the family as a whole, as the surname Hurley is very common.
-The family was living in West Virginia in 1900 and in Cleveland in 1910.
+The Hurley family was living in West Virginia in 1900 and in Cleveland in 1910.
+At his death, Corporal James Patrick Hurley left behind a wife and presumably a son, about whom very little information was found.
+There was also very little definitive information about the family as a whole.
+The research was made more difficult as the surname Hurley is very common.

 Father: William J. Hurley (1867-1919), born Ohio of Irish ancestry, occupation Railroad Hand; Mother: Martha Lane (or Jane or Laine or Layne) Hurley (1877-?), born West Virginia of Irish ancestry; Siblings: Ada Hurley Carfrey (1893-1981); Harry Harrison Hurley (1897-1952); Agnes?